MiguelSavignano/webpack-bridge/README.md

 }

 app.use(webpackBridge({ webpackOutputFolder: './dist' }), () => {
-  app.use(express.static('./dist')); // in production environment render the static js, css if is necessary });
+  app.use(express.static('./dist')); // In production environment render the static js, css if is necessary });

 app.get('/', (req, res) => {